FlutterFlow/flutterflow-documentation/docs/resources/ui/components/callbacks.md

 ## Adding Callbacks

-Let’s continue with our previous example (image upload component) and see how to add callbacks on it:
+Let’s continue with our previous example (*image upload component*) and see how to add callbacks on it:

 ### Creating a Callback Parameter

 In order to create a component that will execute a callback, you must create a component with a parameter of **Type** **Action**.
 You can create an action parameter called `uploadAction`, which represents the action that will be executed after the image is uploaded.

 When you create an action parameter, you can also specify parameters that will be passed into the action.
-For this example, the action that will be executed will likely need to know the uploaded image URL to process it further, such as resizing and compressing the image, updating it in the database, and refreshing the profile picture.
-So, you can specify an action parameter called `uploadedURL`.
+For this example, the action that will be executed will likely need to know the uploaded image URL to process it further.
+So, you can specify an action parameter called uploadedURL.

 Now, the page or component that uses this button can utilize this parameter in its own action flow.
 An example of this is shown below.